President Gotabaya Rajapaksa flees Sri Lanka amid public revolt against his govt for mishandling economy | Politics

 The political uncertainty prevails in Sri Lanka where the distribution of cooking gas has resumed alongside the delivery of fuel to retailers by the Indian Oil Company after a stoppage on Sunday.
 Long queues are still seen at fuel pumps.

-Sri Lanka, a country of 22 million people, is under the grip of an unprecedented economic turmoil, the worst in seven decades, leaving millions struggling to buy food, medicine, fuel and other essentials.
+Sri Lanka, a country of 22 million people, is under the grip of unprecedented economic turmoil, the worst in seven decades, leaving millions struggling to buy food, medicine, fuel, and other essentials.
 Prime Minister Wickremesinghe last week said Sri Lanka is now a bankrupt country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)